 Assist everyone you can and absorb as much information as you can.
 Do your research find references outside of hair and fashion.
 Find the places where those references come from.
 It’s a tired trope but an important one, don’t be afraid to make mistakes sometimes the greatest ingenuity is born out of our failures.

-Thank you Mike Martinez for sharing with us.
-We loved your interview and all your responses.
+Thank you, Mike, for sharing with us.
+We loved your interview.

 Comments are closed